leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section A: Qualifications

-Only voting members of the Church may serve on the Board of Trustees.
+Only voting members of the Church may serve on the Board.

 ### Section B: Membership

-Members of the Board of Trustees shall include the immediate Past President, the President, the Vice-President, the Treasurer, the Stewardship Leader and three (3) Members-at-Large.
+Members of the Board shall include the immediate Past President, the President, the Vice-President, the Treasurer, the Stewardship Leader and three (3) Members-at-Large.
 The Minister and Director of Religious Education (DRE) shall serve as an ex-officio, non voting members.

 > Lee: Job: Past-President #elected #1